 copy *.* ..

-The commands above are basically to backup your current registry files to a folder called Backup.
-Then, replace the current registry files with the backup registry created by Windows 10 earlier.
+The commands above backup your current registry files to a folder called Backup.
+Then, they replace the current registry files with the backup registry created by Windows 10/11 earlier.

-After executing the commands, restart your computer and see if you’re still stuck in the Windows 10 startup repair loop.
+After executing the commands, restart your computer and see if you are still stuck in the Windows 10/11 startup repair loop.

-Here’s what you can do.
-Use another computer that works to download Windows 10 media creation tool from here.
-Use the media creation tool to create a Windows 10 installation disk on a USB drive or any other type of external drive.
-This process requires internet connection as it will need to download Windows 10 installation files to make the installation disk.
+To fix this issue, use another computer that works to download the Windows 10/11 Media Creation Tool from here.
+Use the tool to create a Windows 10/11 installation disk on a USB drive or any other type of external drive.
+This process requires an internet connection as it will need to download Windows 10/11 installation files to make the installation disk.

-When you have the Windows 10 installation USB ready with you, insert it to the problem computer which stuck in Windows 10 startup repair boot loop.
-Boot Windows 10 on another volume as mentioned earlier.
+When you have the Windows 10/11 installation USB ready with you, insert it to the problem computer which is stuck in the Windows 10/11 startup repair boot loop.
+Boot Windows 10/11 on another volume as mentioned earlier.
 In the black screen desktop, open task manager by pressing the CTRL-ALT-DEL keys.
 Click File > Run new task, then browse to the USB and run the setup.exe in it.
-Select Upgrade Windows 10 and deselect check for new updates during the process.
+Select Upgrade Windows 10/11 and deselect check for new updates during the process.

-When the installation process is completed, restart your computer and see if it’s still stuck in the Windows 10 start repair not working or failed loop.
-For better detailed instruction, you can refer to this page: Windows 10 Update choose your keyboard layout loop, and skip the first part about removing avast.
+When the installation process is completed, restart your computer and see if it’s still stuck in the Windows 10/11 start repair not working or failed loop.
+For better-detailed instruction, you can refer to this page: Windows 11/10 “Choose your keyboard layout” loop, and skip the first part about removing Avast.

-If nothing else works, you may want to try system restore Windows 10 to an earlier date, or reset Windows 10 to factory default without losing files.
+If nothing else works, you may want to try system restore to an earlier date or reset Windows 10/11 to factory default without losing files.